 Being from India, it isn’t quite uncommon to see parents immediately dubbing their child a “future doctor” moments after they are born.
 While many kids later drift on to other dreams and ambitions like astronomy or sports, a significant number remain fixated on this idea of being able to help people and save lives.
 However, we don’t realize just how much work it takes to actually become a doctor and continue pursuing it as a profession, until we are locked in our rooms, strenuously preparing for NEET.
 Sometimes though, even after getting that MBBS seat and getting the prefix “Dr.”, people may find that the gratification they expected is not there, or that the lifestyle is simply not cut out for them.

-A study conducted in 2010 by The Physician’s Foundation suggests that around 40% of doctors planned to give up on patient care, choosing instead to retire or pick up a non-clinical job.
-But, unknown to many is the fact that being a doctor is not the only profession you can have with a medical degree.
+A study conducted in 2010 by The Physician’s Foundation suggests that around 40% of doctors planned to give up on patient care.
+Instead, they chose to retire or pick up a non-clinical job.
+But, being a doctor is not the only profession you can have with a medical degree.
+Many are unknown to this fact.
 As yet another branch of science, medicine ties in with a whole range of other fields and streams such as:

 For the people who grew up as diehard fans of Sherlock Holmes and Nancy Drew, this is an ideal choice.
 Doctors who pick their field of specialization as forensics analyze bodies and specimens collected from crime scenes.
-Needless to say, these are closely tied in with investigations and you would be required to deal with your fair share of law.
-Forensic pathology is an incredibly important line of work and sometimes makes the difference between a case being solved or not.
+Needless to say, these are closely tied in with investigations and you would have to deal with your fair share of law.
+Forensic pathology is an incredibly important line of work.
+It sometimes makes the difference between a case being solved or not.

 Nope, HR or human resource is not just for IT companies.
 Recruitment is a very important job in any field and it is so in the medical field too.
 As someone with a medical degree, you will know better than most, the requirements for a candidate to be a good physician.
-With this job, you will be hired by hospital chains and other companies who require the services of doctors.
+With this job, the hospital chains and other companies who require the services of doctors will hire you.
 A physician recruiter just has to interview people and check how compatible they are for the job.

 While working at the front lines in dealing with patient care is important, what is of even more importance is working towards finding cures and remedies for the disease which can be used in patient care.
 Medical researchers do exactly that.
 The job involves conducting clinical trials and researching chemical compounds and the effects they have on the human body.
-Research is an incredibly vital part of the whole treatment procedure and medical researchers are the reason we have effective medicines to treat disease especially because the field is dynamic and constantly developing.
+Research is an incredibly vital part of the whole treatment procedure.
+And medical researchers are the reason we have effective medicines to treat diseases.
+Especially because the field is dynamic and constantly developing.

 Medical photographers use their creativity and photography skills too, you guessed it, take pictures of the human anatomy.
-These photos and videos not only help in patient care but are also used in textbooks and health publications.
+These photos and videos not only help in patient care but help in textbooks and health publications.